Reviews You Can Rely On

 In general, we have found that stability-increasing structures and weight are at odds, but the extra ounces are often worth a lifetime of proper running form.
 Many speed shoes lack stability, so it is up to you to determine whether you want a lineup of shoes or just one pair.
 If possible, we recommend having a pair for long, daily runs and a more responsive pair for speed work and racing.
 Of course, it isn't always an option to purchase and tote around multiple pairs.
 In that case, opting for something with an appropriate balance of responsive energy return and stability is the way to go.

-The Brooks Adrenaline and the Asics Gel-Kayano are two of our top recommendations when it comes to lateral stability.
+The Brooks Adrenaline and the Asics Gel-Kayano 31 are two of our top recommendations when it comes to lateral stability.
 The former has built-in structures to encourage proper gait patterning, and the latter has a bulbous heel shape that helps correct wonky strides.
+The Gel Kayano's 4D Guidance System helps ensure smooth, even gait patterns.
+Its plush 38 mm stack helps make the Kayano one of our top recommendations for runners who view stability and underfoot comfort as their first priorities.

 The Altra Torin 7 is a super stable shoe that earned its merits here by providing a zero-drop differential instead of extra structures.
-By forcing the heel to ride in line with the toe (or 1mm higher, as we measured in our testing), the body can rely on the rear musculature for additional strength and security.
+By forcing the heel to ride in line with the toe (though the heel stack is 1 mm thicker, as we measured in our lab), the body can rely on the rear musculature for additional strength and security.
 Zero-drop shoes are not for all runners, but they are fantastic for those prone to rolling their ankles because the shape helps prevent it.

 running shoes womens - zero drop shoes tend to work well for runners who have weak ankles...